 High school counselors can be good sources of information about scholarships, but diligent students and College Prep Parents can also be rewarded by consistently searching the internet and using the free scholarship databases.

 Additionally, you should look into the FAFSA (the Free Application for Federal Student Aid).
 It is used by hundreds of colleges to determine the “expected family contribution,” which college financial offices use to determine the financial need of a student.
 The FAFSA is a free service that sends your report to whatever schools a student requests.
 It can be completed and submitted online beginning October 1 of the senior year.
 FAFSA does more than just open the door for federal funds.
 It gives a college a family’s financial picture so they can help you figure out how to make it happen.

-Key #3: Paying is Multi-Year… But So is Financial Aid
+Key #3: Paying for College is Multi-Year… But So is Financial Aid

 An often overlooked question about paying for college is, “How many years does it take to graduate?”
 If school A seems more expensive than school B, but a degree can be finished in 4 years at “A,” rather than 5 years at “B,” that may need to be considered.
 Whether this is the case or not, the need to pay for college crosses multiple years – but so do some scholarship opportunities.

 Some scholarship aid is in the form of a one-time gift.
 Whether based on need, or merit, these gifts are for freshmen to “get them started.”
 However, there are many other financial awards that are renewable, based on maintaining a certain GPA, or maybe other measurements of satisfactory progress toward a degree.

 Of course, a scholarship recipient should know the specific requirements for maintaining their type of financial aid.
 I have had students in the past mistakenly “let their guard down” when starting as freshmen, thinking that the high grades they made in high school would automatically happen in college, only to lose funding when they let their grades slip.